fairyeszhuo/GEO4962-2021/_episodes/04-Simple_plot.md

 <img src="../fig/ep04-f12-test-ua-lat_reverse_hpa.png" width="800">

 We can also adjust the top of the figure.
-For pressure levels, we usually use the log to plot it as it is more intuitive to analyze.
-For this, go to the tab "Grid" and change the units of the vertical axis from "scalar" to "Log10".
+When the vertical axis is pressure levels, we can use a log scale to plot it so as to make it more intuitive to look at.

 ~~~
 ds.ua.sel(time="1850-01-31").mean(dim='lon').plot(cmap=load_cmap('broc'))
 plt.ylim(plt.ylim()[::-1])
 plt.ylim(top=0.001)
 plt.yscale('log')
-plt.savefig('')
 ~~~
 {: .language-python}